For both semesters, senior majors must reserve Thursdays after 4:30 PM for Neuroscience seminars.

-- attendance at all Neuroscience seminars and comprehensive presentations (click links for schedules)
+- Attendance at all Neuroscience seminars and comprehensive presentations (click links for schedules)

 Passing Senior Comprehensives

-Missing a seminar or comprehesive presentations without proper excluding documentation or authorization will result in the student failing to satisfy the attendance component of the examination.
+Missing a seminar without proper excluding documentation or authorization will result in the student failing to satisfy the attendance component of the examination.
 A student can take a makeup examination for one (1) missed event by writing a paper related to the topic of the seminar that was missed, to be formulated more specifically by the neuroscience faculty.